LukevdPalen/adnxs-api/README.md

 # adnxs-api

-> adnxs-api is an AppNexus client for iojs written in es6
+> adnxs-api is an AppNexus client, source written in es6

 ## Install

- 	$ npm install adnxs-api
+ 	$ npm install adnxs-api --save